zack-bitcoin/amoveo-docs/blog_posts/futarchys_back.md

 ```
 veo *
-((odds that we will make the false decision as recorded at the moment this trade executes) +
+((odds that we make the false decision)*(odds that we will make the false decision as recorded at the moment this trade executes) +
  ((odds that we make the true decision) /
   (odds that it achieves our goal conditional on making the true decision)))
 ```